 The following map and table will give you an idea of how much Aesthetic NPs earn in each state.

-Unfortunately the Bureau of Labor Statistics (BLS) does not track data for each NP speciality, so the following data was obtained from Salary.com in April of 2022.
+Since the Bureau of Labor Statistics (BLS) does not track data for each NP speciality, we referred to the ZipRecruiter data obtained in September 2023.

 |State||Average Annual Salary|